How would you describe your father? If your dad is no longer living, what memories could you share about him?

 He has numerous flaws, which he often speaks of,

 but his family is blind and covers in love.

 Long after he’s gone, a sweet legacy stays

 filling the hearts of his family with praise.

-My father died 20 years ago.
+My father died over 25 years ago.
 I still miss him.
 But his words and his lessons still live on in my heart.
-Each of the few personal letters he wrote ended with a P.S. – a powerful statement.
+Each of the few personal letters he wrote ended with a P.S. –a Powerful Statement.
 Sometimes he penned an encouraging truth from Scripture, sometimes a homespun bit of wisdom he learned, sandwiched in between the mortar he used building missions, and the lives he salvaged for Christ along the way.
 I treasure those bits and pieces of a father’s love and keep them close where I can pull them out in times of discouragement or frustration.
-He was not perfect–no earthly fathers are.
-But God blessed me with a great dad.
+He was not perfect.
+No earthly father is, but God blessed me with a great dad.